Nithouson/nithouson.github.io/_pages/about.md

   - /about.html
 ---

-* I am a Ph.D. candidate in [Spatio-Temporal Social Sensing Lab](https://geos3.netlify.app/), [Peking University](https://www.pku.edu.cn).
+* I obtained my Ph.D. in Cartography and GIS from [Peking University](https://www.pku.edu.cn).
+I will be a Postdoctoral Research Fellow with [Spatio-Temporal Social Sensing Lab](https://geos3.netlify.app/), Peking University from Fall 2025.

 * My research areas are quantitative geography and spatial data science.
-Especially, I am interested in developing methods for geospatial analysis, including statistic, geometric, and optimization methods.
+Especially, I am interested in developing methods for geospatial analysis, involving spatial statistics, spatial optimization, and computational geometry.
 I also pay attention to their potential applications in ecology, urban geography, and astronomy.